top of page

 Market R & D

-The Sankuru's economy is struggling for a variety of reasons.
-It is isolated from larger markets and the function of local markets are not well defined.
-We would like to quantify the local market and identify opportunities to add value.
-The long term aim is to encourage broader and more diverse markets and the systems that can feed into them.
+The Sankuru's economy is struggling.
+It is isolated from larger markets and the function of local markets while operating are not well defined.
+We will be seeking to quantify local markets and better identify opportunities to add value that will provide the greatest return on investments.
+A Key outcome of this initiative is the strategic engagement and coordination with local farmers and entrepreneurs.

 bottom of page